Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 She arched a sculpted eyebrow at him.
 “I don’t owe you anything, mister.
 I’m just here for a nice night with my…” Her eyes slid down to the dapper little man at her wrist.
 Allen was stunned to see her simper at him, an almost childish expression that came out of somewhere inconceivable.

 “What happened?” he blurted.
-“I mean, all the women are leaving at Assise.
+“I mean, all the cardio-doms are leaving Assise.
 Postponing, hiatus, canceling, quitting.
 I’m really sorry if I let you down or offended you somehow, but what’s with the mass exodus?”

 Brigitte’s face hardened for a moment, but the bartender showed up before she could respond.
 She ordered a tart Belgian saison, and Allen wondered why they’d never bonded over beer.
 “It’s nothing you did,” she said at length, “or not just one thing.
 Things just became intolerable over a long period of time.
 You know how that goes?
 That dumb frog or lobster in the pot analogy.
 Something happens, and you sit back and look at where you are, and it’s unacceptable.
 It sneaks up on you, but once you see it, you can’t go back.”